kjh1980/MoEngage-Docs/iOS.rst

 Step 2 - Adding library and header files to the project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add the given library file (.a extension) to your project.
+1. Add the given library file (.a extension) to your project.
 Please check the following page for instructions. https://developer.apple.com/library/ios/technotes/iOSStaticLibraries/Articles/configuration.html

-Add the given header files (.h extensions) , by dragging and dropping the files in to your project.
+2. Add the given header files (.h extensions) , by dragging and dropping the files in to your project.

-Enable following compiler flag: -ObjC
+3. Add the following compiler flag: -ObjC.
 Select your project.
 Go to "Build Settings" ->"Linker" ->"Other Linker Flags" and add this flag.

+4. Under Build Phases > Link Binary With Libraries - Add AdSupport.Framework.
+This is needed for IDFA.

-After these 3 steps you are all set to use the MoEngage Library now.
+After these 4 steps you are all set to use the MoEngage Library now.

 App Delegate Changes
 ----------------------